thanos-io/thanos/docs/components/receive.md

 These limits are applied per request and can be configured with the following command line arguments:

-- `--receive.request-limits.max-size-bytes`: the maximum body size.
+- `--receive.write-request-limits.max-size-bytes`: the maximum body size.
-- `--receive.request-limits.max-series`: the maximum amount of series in a single remote write request.
+- `--receive.write-request-limits.max-series`: the maximum amount of series in a single remote write request.
-- `--receive.request-limits.max-samples`: the maximum amount of samples in a single remote write request (summed from all series).
+- `--receive.write-request-limits.max-samples`: the maximum amount of samples in a single remote write request (summed from all series).

 Any request above these limits will cause an 413 HTTP response (_Entity Too Large_) and should not be retried without modifications.
 It's up to remote write clients to